 Jo Wood's bead and fiber landscapes celebrate her connection to Nature.
 They serve as portals to the peace and beauty of Place.
 Her work has been exhibited throughout the United States and is in the collections of Minnesota Historical Society, St. Paul MN and the Mayo Clinics, Rochester MN.
 Her work has been published in Lark Books, NY 500 Beaded Objects (2004), and Beadwork Magazine, Interweave Press "Stitching a Sense of Place In Beads".

 For several years Jo lived in Duluth, MN as a Northern Communities Land Trust home owner.
-In 2014 Jo Wood returned home to Hovland, MN on the North Shore of Lake Superior where she maintains her studio and garden.
-She travels to teach bead embroidery workshops both regionally and nationally.
+In 2014 Jo Wood returned to the North Shore of Lake Superior, near Grand Marais where she maintains her home/studio and garden.

 7 ½"x 9 ¼"